 When I was ready, I decided to pick one area, get the whole scoop and then figure out how to easily make some changes that would work for my family and our lifestyle.

-And the winner was…. the chemicals in household cleaners!
+And the winner was…. the non toxic cleaning products!

 First, an eye-opening fact is that, unlike manufacturers of cosmetics and personal care products, companies that make cleaning products aren’t required to list the ingredients on the package, bottle or box.

-This pretty much makes it almost impossible to determine what chemicals are in household cleaners that can be harmful to your family.
+This pretty much makes it almost impossible to determine what chemicals in household cleaners can be harmful to your family and the environment.

 - Phthalates – found in cleaners with a fragrance like air fresheners, detergents, carpet cleaner, laundry detergent, toilet paper, etc.

-- Perchlorethylene (PERC) – found in dry cleaning solutions, spot removers, carpet & upholestery cleaners
+- Perchlorethylene (PERC) – found in dry cleaning solutions, spot removers, carpet & upholstery cleaners

 - Triclosan – found in products labeled “antibacterial” like dishwashing detergents and hand soaps